 How to hire an electric car: rental services explained

-If you want to ‘try before you buy’, or just fancy a taste of electric motoring, hiring could be the answer
+If you want to ‘try before you buy’, or just fancy a taste of zero-emissions motoring, renting an electric car could be the answer

-More and more people are buying electric cars of their own, either using cash or by going into a PCP finance agreement with a car dealer.
+More and more people are buying electric cars of their own, using either cash or one of the various types of motor finance available at dealers.
 The infrastructure is catching up as well, with more charging stations and home charging points being installed all the time.
-It will soon be as prevalent as petrol and diesel power.
+Electricity will soon be as prevalent as petrol and diesel power.

 Why hire an electric car?